 The thickening of the heart muscle does not tend to progress once you stop growing.
 This means that, for many people, the symptoms remain stable during adulthood.
-Unfortunately, the symptoms gradually become worse for some people as the heart muscle becomes more stiff.
+Unfortunately, the symptoms gradually become worse for some people as the heart muscle stiffens.
 Sometimes the function of the heart gradually deteriorates and heart failure may develop.
-See separate leaflet called Heart Failure for more details.
+See the separate leaflet called Congestive Heart Failure for more details.

 Further reading and references